Orange County Blue Star

 Orange County Blue Star was an amateur American soccer team based in Irvine, California.
 Founded in 1997, the team played in the USL Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Southwest Division of the Western Conference until 2012.

 The team played its home games at Eagle Stadium on the campus of Concordia University, where they played from 2007 to 2012.
 The team's colors are white and black.

 History

 Zodiac Professional era

-Blue Star began life as Orange County Zodiac in the USISL A-League in 1997, finishing fifth in the Pacific Conference in their inaugural season, with Gustavo Leal leading the scoring charts.
-The team suffered three years of middling results, only advancing to the post season in 1999, where they lost to the Seattle Sounders in the Round of 16.
+Blue Star began life as Orange County Zodiac in the A-League in 1997, where they finished fifth in the Pacific Conference in their inaugural season, with Gustavo Leal as the team's top scorer.
+The team had three seasons of middling results, only advancing to the post season in 1999, where they lost to the Seattle Sounders in the Round of 16.
 The Zodiac played some of their games at Santa Ana Stadium.
 They changed their name to Orange County Waves prior to the 2000 season, their final one in the A-League, but finished rock bottom of the Pacific Conference, and took the 2000–01 offseason to consider their options.